 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Big Guns Out of Uniform

-erotic romance, romantic suspense that was published by Pocket Star on November 1, 2005 and has 384 pages.
+erotic romance, romantic suspense in Paperback edition that was published by Pocket Star on November 1, 2005 and has 384 pages.